ic-myXMB/OpenForum/OpenForum/Documentation/README.txt

 you only need to edit this:

-// edit DBuserName, DBuserPassword, DBdatabaseName to reflect your details
+// edit testUser, testPassword, testDB to reflect your details

+// connect to server and select database

-$mysqli = mysqli_connect("localhost", "DBuserName", "DBuserPassword", "DBdatabaseName");
+$mysqli = mysqli_connect("localhost", "testUser", "testPassword", "testDB");

 * to reflect your database user name , your database name and your database user password.

-then you need to install database:
+then you need to install database tables:

-In the "SQL" directory:

-You will find a file called:

-db.sql
+In your browser visit:

+db-install.php

-This contains the database information to install the forum_topics and forum_posts tables.
+to install the db tables.

+That is it!
+Simple enough, right?!
+Hopefully you may find such of interest or usage.

 Best of luck!